 Pálína Jónsdóttir is a theatre and opera director born in Iceland.
 Her alchemic direction of physical theatre and audio-visual work draws from her expansive background in theatre, dance and music.
-Her upcoming stage production Jed hedder Bente by Rikke Wölck opens at the National Theatre in Iceland in the fall of 2018.
-Her staged reading direction of Sleepwalking in the Nether World by Jacob Hirwall will play at Theatre Row, NY in April 2018 as a part of the Nordic Stage, Festival for New Scandinavian Theatre.
-She recently assistant directed The Flying Dutchman by Richard Wagner with Brad Dalton for Opera San Jose, CA .
+Her upcoming stage productions, Ég heiti Guðrún by Rikke Wölck at the National Theatre in Iceland and the opera Trouble in Tahiti by Leonard Bernstein open at Tjarnarbíó Theatre in the fall of 2018.
+Her staged reading direction of Sleepwalking in the Nether World by Jacob Hirdwall played at Theatre Row, NYC in April 2018 as a part of the Nordic Stage, Festival for New Scandinavian Theatre.
+She recently assistant directed The Flying Dutchman by Richard Wagner with Brad Dalton for Opera San Jose, CA.

 Her stage production, Darkside by Tom Stoppard and Pink Floyd for the Burning Coal Theater Company, opened in October 2017.
 She adapted and directed Babette’s Feast (2017) based on the eponymous story by Isak Dinesen that ran in The Connelly Theater in New York.
 She directed a staged reading of Playing the Queen by Antti Mikkola for The Scandinavian Theater Company at the Scandinavian House in New York.
 She recently worked with Robert Lepage and Kaija Sarariaho for their production L´Amour de Loin at the Metropolitan Opera and she assistant directed Mata Hari for the Prototype Festival in New York.
 For Columbia Stages she directed A Dream Play by August Strindberg, The Three Sisters by Anton Chekhov and The Seven Deadly Sins by Bertolt Brecht.